stephenrwicks/swTable/README.md

 No dependencies.

-Automatically updates the DOM when data is modified, and automatically updates the DOM when settings are dynamically changed.
+Automatically updates the DOM when data is modified, and automatically updates the DOM when settings are changed at any time.

 Fully featured with
 - object-oriented data access,
 - paging,
 - customizable filtering,
 - sorting (automatic or customizable sorting),
 - text searching,
 - functional cell rendering,
 - computed property display,
+- show/hide columns,
 - draggable, reorderable columns,
 - selectable rows,
 - expandable detail rows,
 - custom actions on each row,
 - customizable summary footer for totals, etc.,
+- data snapshots,
 - CSS theming,
 - etc.

 I have used some other grids like this and they didn't do everything I wanted and they were difficult to use so I made my own.

+The table object maintains each of its rows in state.
+Each row can be modified independently.

 I think as a developer there is a lot of value in reinventing the wheel because I come up against and solve a lot of lower-level front-end issues that others might skip over.